 No funding is available, for example, for entertainment or hospitality, marketing and sales or patent maintenance costs.
 Imputed costs are not eligible for funding.
-The application of lump-sum costs is only permitted if explicitly provided.

 The final amount of eligible total project costs and funding will only be determined after project completion in the course of the audit.